janickr/myprotosql/README.md

 If you need proper decoding, then read on and learn how to use information in your `*.proto` files

 ### Using .proto files
-The functions and stored procedures in `myproto.sql` are still needed: run the `myproto.sql` script in MySQL.
+The functions and stored procedures in `install_myproto.sql` are still needed: run the `install_myproto.sql` script in MySQL.

 Let's say we have a `.proto` file like this:
 ```protobuf